Kerimsekili/fastfoodapi/README.md

 5. Run the Docker container: `docker run -p 8080:8080 fastfood-backend`
 6. The application will be accessible at `http://localhost:8080`.

-## API Documentation

-The API documentation can be accessed using Swagger UI.
-After running the application locally, navigate to `http://localhost:8080/swagger-ui.html` to view the API documentation.

 ## Environment Variables

 Ensure that you have the following environment variables configured: